-Person with UP-ROLE Power Person with DOWN-ROLE Power Is 100% responsible for bringing their personal power to the relationship, but they are also 150% responsible for carrying out their role responsibilities, maintaining ethical boundaries and tending to the health of the relationship.
-Is 100% responsible for bringing their personal power to the relationship (based on their capacity and the health of the relationship) and for attending to the responsibilities of their role.
+Person with UP-ROLE Power Person with DOWN-ROLE Power Is 150% responsible for good working relationships and conditions.
+Note: The 150% principle describes the extra relationship responsibility of up-power people.
+Is 100% responsible for good working relationships and conditions and for resolving problems and conflicts.
 May easily be idealized and/or devalued.
 May idealize, devalue, and/or have unrealistic expectations of perfection of people with up-role power Has a responsibility to proactively give feedback, ask for feedback and practice receiving feedback well.
 Risks more by giving challenging feedback, asking for change, or being assertive.
 May need to assist client/employee/family member in being more empowered, collaborative, respectful, engaged, inspired, confident, appreciated and/or productive.
 May be disempowered or unnecessarily dis-empower him/herself and become disrespectful, angry, unmotivated, passive, and/or unproductive May need to assist persons in up-power roles to use their power more wisely or skillfully.
 May imagine or feel all-powerful.
 May imagine or feel no power or disempowered.
 May be influenced or driven by shadow aspects and perils of power and by faulty justifications for unethical behavior.
 Is at risk of misuses and abuses of power and may not know what kinds of behavior are unethical.
 May have difficulty understanding the difference and switching between interpersonally focused interactions and task-focused ones but is still 150% responsible for maintaining these two aspects.
 May have difficulty understanding the difference and switching between interpersonally focused interactions and task-focused ones.
-May escalate conflict when receiving feedback when there is mis-alingment of intention and impact and/or an over-identification with perfection in their role.
+May escalate conflict when receiving feedback when there is mis-alingment of intention and impact and/or an over- identification with perfection in their role.
 Is more likely to escalate conflict when they don't feel heard or responded to, or fearfully withdraw and internalize.